 Filing a Qui Tam Lawsuit with a California False Claims Act Lawyer

-Once a person has gathered evidence of fraudulent activity being committed against a government agency, the first step is to obtain legal representation from a California false claim lawyer.
+Once a person has gathered evidence of fraudulent activity being committed against a government agency, the first step is to obtain legal representation from a California False Claims Act lawyer.
 A lawyer will be able to navigate legal responsibilities and the protections afforded in the False Claims Act, which will help a whistleblower retain his or her job (if wanted), and avoid illegal consequences from being incurred.

 A qui tam lawsuit will be filed “under seal,” so that the information is kept secure from all parties except the government.
 During this time, the Justice Department will conduct an investigation into the allegations, without informing the accused parties about the case.
 If the government then decides to intervene in the lawsuit, the case will be sealed for 60 days, although this can be extended if the government investigation takes longer than 60 days.